musix-org/musix-oss/README.md

-# Musix-V2
+# Musix
-V2 for Musix
+Musix is a Discord music bot that plays music from youtube straight into your server!